Sirius902/gcfeeder/README.md

     * Axes: X, Y, Z, Rx, Ry, Rz
     * Number of Buttons: 12
     * POV Hat Switch: Continuous with 0 POVs
+    * Force Feedback effects: May be optionally enabled for rumble support

+### Notes
+* libusb does not allow more than one process to interface with a device at a time, so, the feeder may not be active when using Dolphin's passthrough.
+* Only supports port one on the adapter.
+* Currently reads Force Feedback packets from all effects on vJoy to control rumble for compatibility (Dolphin seems to crash unless all effects are enabled).